Behavioural change with serious games

 • Leaderboards: a visual representation (ranking) that allows players to compete with each other.

-• Feedback: players receive direct feedback.
-Even if a wrong decision has been made, a game ensures that the player will understand this without feeling attacked.
+• Feedback: players receive direct feedback on their actions.
+Even when making the wrong decision, the game ensures that the player will understand without feeling attacked.

 We make games aimed at behavioural change.
-A great example is greenhabit: a game that makes health-improvement fun.
+A great example is Greenhabit: a game that makes improving your health fun.

-In greenhabit, players get a certain challenge every day.
-This challenge, message or question is focussed on one of the 5 pillars for a healthy lifestyle:
+In Greenhabit, players receive a daily challenge.
+This challenge, message or question is focused on one of the 5 pillars of a healthy lifestyle:

 1. Healthy nutrition